Sou470/knu_cpp/readme.txt

 Hello World!
-Hello kittyt!
+Hello kitty!
 ------------------
-this is the second version
+this is the second version!